 Grand Coulee Dam was designed as an irrigation project in the 1920s and financed as a jobs program in the 1930s.
 At the time, the general population viewed dams as good and a useful legacy for now and future generations.
 Completed in 1941 after eight years of construction, during which 77 lives were lost, Grand Coulee became the nation’s primary powerhouse in response to demands for electricity to support the World War II effort.
 After the war, it continued to provide much of the power for the Northwest’s continued industrial and urban growth.

 To illustrate the thinking of the time, in 1941, Woody Guthrie traveled around the Columbia Basin and wrote a collection of 17 songs, released as “The Columbia River Collection”.
 Some of the best known are “Roll on Columbia”, “Grand Coulee Dam”, “Hard Travelin’,” and “Pastures of Plenty.”
 “Roll On Columbia, Roll On,” sung to the tune of “Goodnight Irene” and later adopted as the state folksong of Washington includes the line, “Roll along, Columbia, you can ramble to the sea, but river, while you’re rambling, you can do some work for me.”
-Listen to Woody singing the tune on YouTube:
+On the following YouTube video, you can listen to Woody singing the tune:

 Grand Coulee dam was built to provide several functions: